-- Put the needs of the team ahead of one's own needs (M16). - Willingly take on the professional and ethical responsibilities of engineers in society (M8); commit to continuous improvement to enhance professional skills and benefit society (M18). - Willingly take the lead in difficult situations (M16). - Value the impact of mechanical engineering to society and to the global economy (M7) while recognising the need for mechanical engineering industry to contribute in a sustainable way (M7). - Recognise that there is only one type of engineer, a person that tackles and solves problems, independently of gender, religion or race and that promotes inclusion (M11).
+• Put the needs of the team ahead of one's own needs (M16).

+- Willingly take on the professional and ethical responsibilities of engineers in society (M8); commit to continuous improvement to enhance professional skills and benefit society (M18). - Willingly take the lead in difficult situations (M16). - Value the impact of energy engineering to society and to the global economy (M7) while recognising the need for energy engineering industry to contribute in a sustainable way (M7). - Recognise that there is only one type of engineer, a person that tackles and solves problems, independently of gender, religion, or race.
+Our graduates will be aware of the social and moral importance of equality and diversity, and of promoting inclusion (M11).